BobGerman/Ignite24-Labs/LAB-446/instructions.md

 ## Excercise 3: Suggested prompts

-Suggested prompts are shown in the user interface and a good way for users to discover how the bot can help them through examples.
+Suggested prompts are shown in the user interface and a good way for users to discover how the agent can help them through examples.

 Here, you'll define two suggested prompts.